jaydeexsf/My-Job-Project/README.md

 - 🎤 **Voice Search**: Search Quranic verses using voice recognition
 - 📖 **Bookmarks**: Save and manage your favorite verses
+- 🏆 **Recitation Competition**: Record and compete with your Quran recitations
+  - Record audio directly in browser
+  - Submit recitations for any Surah/Ayah
+  - Like/vote on recitations
+  - Real-time rankings and leaderboards
 - 📊 **Recitation History**: Track your recitation practice with accuracy scores
 - 🎵 **Audio Player**: Listen to Quranic recitations
 - 📱 **Responsive Design**: Works on desktop and mobile devices